 Climate Modelling Summer School

 This intensive 12-day course is aimed at advanced PhD students and post-doctoral researchers, working in the natural sciences wishing to become experts in climate modelling.
-A poster for the school is available Climate School Poster - please feel free to download it to distribute at your institute.

 Run by international climate modelling experts, the course will include:

 - A background to the theory of climate models, the workings of the climate system, and current challenges in climate modelling

 - Practical training on how to design, run and evaluate climate models